microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CONTRIBUTING.md

     - For Windows UWP projects, your code must be [WACK compliant](https://developer.microsoft.com/en-us/windows/develop/app-certification-kit).
 To do this, generate a Visual Studio solution, right click on project; *Store* > *Create App Packages*.
 Follow the prompts and run WACK tests.
 Make sure they all succeed.
 10. Update the documentation with additional information as needed.

+If you are new to to the Git workflow, [check out this introduction from Github](https://guides.github.com/activities/hello-world/).